HN. College Website Policy

 All users are expected to provide materials that are consistent with federal and state law and college policies and established procedures.
 Beyond these limits, users are expected to provide materials that are high in quality, are technically complete and adequate to the purpose, and provide information that results in a benefit to the college.

 Use of the Website and computer equipment must follow existing college policies.
-Please read Computer and Internet Usage policies regarding the acceptable use of SPC equipment and network.
-(Need to cite our own equipment usage policies.
+Please read Computer and Internet Usage policy (Policy ID) regarding the acceptable use of SPC equipment and network.

 South Plains College has adopted a Content Management System (CMS) that provides for design consistency throughout the Website.
 All web pages must conform to CMS standards.
 Acceptable page templates are available from the Web Content Coordinator for use.
 Any modifications to CMS standards must be approved by the Web Content Coordinator.